-The basic principle of honey coffee processing is the collection of only ripe cherries.
-At the end of each harvest, cherries are collected, crushed manually or with the aid of mechanical shredders.
+The basic principle of honey coffee processing is to collect only ripe cherries.
+At the end of each harvest, the cherries are collected, crushed (removed from the exocarp) by hand or with the help of mechanical crushers.

-However, slime remains on the grain, we call it "mucilage".
-Grains with no exocarp are spread on "African beds", where they are usually stay for 15 to 20 days.
-During this time the water content is reduced to 11% and the sugar is decomposed.
-During the drying period grains need to be rake by hand, as the high content of vegetable slime makes the coffee slimy and grains at the bottom could moldy (anaerobic fermentation).
+However, so-called "mucilage", slime, still remains on the grain.
+The grains, stripped of the exocarp, are then spread on the so-called "African beds", where they usually remain for 15 to 20 days.
+During this time, drying takes place, reducing the water content to 11% and decomposition of sugars.
+During the drying period, however, the beans must be dug up by hand, because the high content of plant mucilage makes the coffee slimy and the beans underneath could become moldy (anaerobic fermentation).

-African beds are made from local sources - bamboo, wire mesh, netting and black sheets.
-At night, grains are wrapped and covered with a tarpaulin to prevent unwanted moisture during the night.
+African beds are made from local sources - bamboo, wire mesh, netting and black tarp.
+At night, the grains are then wrapped and covered with a sheet to prevent unwanted moisture during the night.

-The advantage of this method is that it can also be carried out in remote areas and there is no need to transport it to often distant processing plant (unwanted fermentation and potential quality loss may occur during the journey).
+The advantage of this method is that it can also be carried out in remote areas and therefore there is no need to transport to an often distant processing plant (unwanted fermentation and potential loss of quality can occur during the journey).

-No water drops are required!
-There is no need for large secadoras de café - dryers, which consume a lot of electricity and fossil fuels during drying.
+Not a single drop of water is needed for processing!
+During drying, there is no need for large secadoras de café - dryers, which consume large amounts of electricity and fossil fuels.